MiguelHigueraDev/discord-card-react/README.md

 Pass your Discord ID as a prop to automatically update the card's status using [Lanyard](https://github.com/Phineas/lanyard).
 This also updates the Spotify and Activity (game) sections automatically using WebSocket.

-Make sure to set up Lanyard by following [the instructions](https://github.com/Phineas/lanyard) and joining their server, or by self-hosting your own instance.
+Make sure to set up Lanyard by following [the instructions](https://github.com/Phineas/lanyard) (joining the Lanyard Discord server), or by self-hosting your own instance by following the instructions provided.

 ```js
 <LanyardDiscordCard